f5devcentral/volterra-workshop-10x/docs/class3/module1/lab1/lab1.rst

 For this lab, we will use this application : http://sentence.emea.f5se.com

-This application is a modern application displaying a sentence with 4 words.
+This application is a modern application rendering a sentence with 4 words.
 Each word comes from a word generator micro-service.

 .. image:: ../pictures/lab1/lab1-app.png
    :align: center